Money Management Methods - Stock Index Money Management Methods

 Percentage Risk Method

-This method a indices trader will set a fixed % to risk per trade position, therefore a trader might decide to risk only 2 % per trade, this way their trading risk is always kept to a minimum.
+This method a indices trader will set a fixed % to risk per trade position, thence a trader might make a decision to risk only 2 % per trade, this way their trading risk is always kept to a minimum.

 For illustration: